 Requirements for International MERIT Teachers

 This year, the KCI is fortunate to train international participants without charge.
-Next year for MERIT 2015, we will have to make a change and charge a fee to participate in the program.
+In the future, we will make a change and charge a fee to participate in the program.
 All international teacher participants are responsible for all their travel and hotel costs for the 2-week summer program.
 We expect you will be on the ground in California for 15 days, minimum, including arriving at least by the Sunday before the program starts and leaving on the Saturday after the program ends.
 The KCI will coordinate ground transportation from the hotel to the Krause Center for Innovation each day at no additional cost.
 We may also be able to pickup and return participants to the airport (San Francisco International or San Jose International, preferably) by special arrangement with the KCI.

 International MERIT Teachers are expected to: